SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

         <#statements#>
     }

-The statements inside a code block are executed in order.
+The *statements* inside a code block include declarations, expressions, and other kinds of statements and are executed in order.

+..
+TR: What exactly are the scope rules for Swift?

 ..
 TODO: Discuss scope.
 I assume a code block creates a new scope?